A New Wave in Robotics: Survey on Recent mmWave Radar Applications in Robotics: Acknowledgements

 As with lidar, if the sensor is moving along a trajectory, measurements of each angle will be shifted by the relative velocity, leading to a mismatch between the first and last measurements in a single scan.
 This is more pronounced given that sensors such as the NavTech CIR 304-H have a 4Hz rotation rate.
 This can either be compensated for accurate image acquisition such as in \cite{burnett2021doppler} or the precise measurement timestamp can be applied for each angle.

 Unlike lidar, however, imaging radar do not provide elevation values of returned targets.
-This restricts the data two a 2D plane around the scan even if reflections may be returned from various elevations in the antenna waves path.
+This restricts the data to a 2D plane around the scan even if reflections may be returned from various elevations in the antenna waves path.
+In addition, scanning radar do not typically contain velocity information, as for each antenna angle only a single pulse is sent and received instead of the multiple required to calculate velocity.